muziyoshiz/admiral_stats_exporter/README.md

-# admiral-data-exporter
+# admiral_stats_exporter

-Simple admiral data exporter from kancolle-arcade.net
+Simple admiral stats exporter from kancolle-arcade.net

 # How to use